 This year we intend running open sessions where we warmly invite anybody from Ifold and the surrounding parishes to come and have a go, see if it’s right for you.

 You are assured of a warm welcome, no special equipment needed as we will have bowls in various sizes and weights available.
 We currently have a well balanced group of girls and boys and help will be given on what to do, but be assured that the process is simple.
 Learning will be without embarrassment, each of our existing players has been at the beginners stage and knows only too well how daunting it initially feels.
 Please come along whether you are a complete novice or have some experience.
 Remember this is a social event as much as a chance to learn a new skill, a chance to meet new diverse, friendly people.
-We currently meet on Mondays and Wednesdays between 2.00pm and 5.00pm.
+We currently meet on Wednesdays between 2.00pm and 5.00pm.

 It is not a true club in the accepted sense, we do not have membership fees.
 We collect a small amount, around £3 from each person on the day, just to cover hall hire charges, and tea and biscuits at mid game break.
 Here we catch up on all local gossip and enjoy a great social gathering.
 The game lasts 3 hours, which sounds a long time but it just flies by.
 It’s gently competitive and there’s no pressure to play other than what you feel comfortable with or your timetable allows.

 Come and give it a try you may be pleasantly surprised at how enjoyable it can be.”